Varying-Vagrant-Vagrants/VVV/README.md

 [Vagrant](http://vagrantup.com) is a "tool for building and distributing development environments".
 It works with virtualization software such as [VirtualBox](http://virtualbox.org) to provide a virtual machine that is sandboxed away from your local environment.

-### How To Use Varying Vagrant Vagrants

-The best part is that it's ready to use as is.
-Clone or download the repository and `vagrant up` to get a sandboxed Ubuntu server on your computer with everything needed to develop a WordPress theme or plugin.

 ### The First Vagrant Up

 1. Start with any operating system.
-Vagrant and VirtualBox have installation packages for Windows, OSX and Linux.
 1. Install [VirtualBox 4.2.12](https://www.virtualbox.org/wiki/Downloads).
 1. Install [Vagrant 1.2.2](http://downloads.vagrantup.com/tags/v1.2.2)
-    * `vagrant` will now be available as a command in the terminal
+    * `vagrant` will now be available as a command in the terminal, try it out.
 1. Clone the Varying Vagrant Vagrants repository into a local directory
     * `git clone git://github.com/10up/varying-vagrant-vagrants.git vagrant-local`
     * OR download and extract the repository master [zip file](https://github.com/10up/varying-vagrant-vagrants/archive/master.zip)